lambdaclass/game_of_life_wasm/README.md

 ## Game of life - Rule 30

-Game of life variation based on Elliot Waite's [video](https://www.youtube.com/watch?v=IK7nBOLYzdE), but implemented using Rust and Macroquad.
+Game of life variation based on Elliot Waite's [video](https://www.youtube.com/watch?v=IK7nBOLYzdE), but implemented using Rust and Macroquad can be found [here](./rule30/src/main.rs).

 ![](rule30/game_of_life.gif)